actions/stale/README.md

 A comma delimited list of labels to remove when a stale issue or pull request receives activity and has the [stale-issue-label](#stale-issue-label) or [stale-pr-label](#stale-pr-label) removed from it.

-Warning: each label results in a unique API call which can drastically consume the limit of [operations-per-run](#operations-per-run).
+Warning: each label results in a unique API call which can drastically consume the limit of [mutation-operations-per-run](#mutation-operations-per-run).

 Default value: unset
 Required Permission: `pull-requests: write`